awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-resource-policies.md

 In step 2, the administrator in Account A grants permission to the root user of Account B\.
 The root user can then delegate the permissions it owns to all IAM principals \(users, roles, groups, and so forth\) by attaching IAM policies to them\.
 Because an admin user already has a full\-access IAM policy attached, an administrator automatically owns the permissions granted to the root user, and also the permission to delegate permissions to other IAM users in the account\.

-Alternatively, in step 2, you could grant permission to the ARN of user Bob directly\.
+Alternatively, in step 2, you could grant permission to the Amazon Resource Name \(ARN\) of user Bob directly\.
 This restricts the cross\-account access permission to Bob alone\.
 However, step 3 is still required for Bob to actually gain the cross\-account access\.
-For cross\-account access, **both** the resource policy in the resource account **and** an IAM policy in the user's account are required for access to work\.
+For cross\-account access, *both* the resource policy in the resource account *and* an IAM policy in the user's account are required for access to work\.
 This is different from the same\-account access in Example 1, where either the resource policy or the IAM policy can grant access without needing the other\.